What are clippings in grammar? Well, we’re not talking about newspaper clippings here. We’re talking truncations.

 Why clippings are used

-- Efficiency: Shortened words save time and effort in communication.
+- Efficiency: Shortening words reduces the time and effort required to communicate.

-- Informality: They create a relaxed, friendly tone.
+- Informality: Clipped words often convey a relaxed, friendly, or conversational tone.

 Types of clippings